 For students receiving 2 years of funding, the funds will be disbursed as follows: up to $5,000 for research, up to $3,000 for summer stipend, and up to $2,000 for travel to a professional meeting.
 The $5000 for research can be spent on items deemed necessary to complete the research successfully.
 This can include, but is not limited to: travel to a site, small equipment, supplies, computer programs, and lab analysis fees (note: purchase of a computer is discouraged and must be well justified to be considered).
 All purchased equipment and unused materials must stay in the Department of Biology after completion of the project.
 It is important to note that only the summer stipend amount will be fixed.
-The remaining $7000 can be earmarked as indicated, but funds may be shifted to best suit the needs of the student (i.e. more could be allocated for travel and less for supplies or the other way around).
-The summer stipend will be made available to the student in two installments (middle and end of the summer or semester) based on successful completion of work.
+The remaining $7000 can be earmarked as indicated, but funds may be shifted to best suit the students needs.
+For example, more could be allocated for travel and less for supplies or the other way around.
+The summer stipend will be made available to the student in two installments.
+The first at the middle and then at the end of the summer or semester based on successful completion of work.
 Successful completion of work is to be indicated by a written report to the review committee by the assigned deadlines.

-- Students will apply to a review committee for funding.
+The committee reserves the right to review all expenditures for all projects funded.
+Students will apply to a review committee for funding.
 Each year, a specific date in December will be announced as the deadline for applying.
 Funded proposals will be officially announced at the Darwin Day/Wehner Student Research Symposium the following February.
-The application should consist of a research proposal codeveloped with a mentor.
+The application should consist of a research proposal co-developed with a mentor.
 Every effort must be made to ensure that the student applicant is the primary author of the proposal.
-It is understood that the student applicant will work closely with a mentor to develop the plan, but the onus is on the student to be the primary author of the proposal and to show ownership of the project.
-To this end, the primary mentor must indicate what percent of the proposal was written by the student and what percent was written by the mentor (the mentor can not contribute more than 30% of the proposal.
+The student applicant will work closely with a mentor to develop the plan, but the onus is on them to be the primary author of the proposal and to show ownership of the project.
+To this end, the primary mentor must indicate the percentage of the proposal written by the student and the mentor.
+The mentor can not contribute more than 30% of the proposal.

 Sophomores, juniors, seniors, and graduate students are allowed to apply for funds.
 No faculty member can have more than one funded student per year.
 Students are encouraged to work on multi-disciplinary projects, but within those projects one faculty member must be the designated mentor, who is also responsible for disbursing the funds.
 Preference will be to fund previously unfunded faculty and students.
 Funding will be based on the quality of the proposal.
 It is possible that fewer than the total possible new students could be approved for funding if the proposals are not of sufficient quality.

 Application process: Students will apply for the Wehner Student Research Program in the spring semester prior to starting their research.
-The current deadline is Dec.
-11th, 2020.
+The current deadline is April 15, 2022.
 The application will include a proposal with budget (see above), letter of support from the primary advisor, and a copy of their transcript indicating courses taken and GPA.
 The proposal shall not exceed 4 pages including the budget and sign-off form from the mentor indicating percent of student input to the proposal.
 The proposal shall include a rationale for why the research is of value, what is currently known about the topic, what the main question and hypothesis(-es) are, the methodology to be used to address the hypothesis/question, and a timeline for completion.